jbolan12/DIY-API-/README.md

-# DIY-API-

 Jokes API
 This is a simple RESTful API built using Express.js to manage a collection of jokes.

 Installation:

-Clone the repository: git clone (https://github.com/jbolan12/DIY-API-)
+Clone the repository: git clone <repository-url>

 Navigate to the project directory: cd <project-directory>